Saturday, April 19, 2025

 Share this story:FacebookTwitterRedditEmail

-Wheeler is a 2023-2024 Opinion editor.
-She currently serves on the editorial board and was previously an assistant Opinion editor and columnist.
-She is a third-year public affairs, education and sociology student from Rancho Cucamonga, CA.
+Wheeler was the 2023-2024 Opinion editor.
+She was previously an assistant Opinion editor and columnist.
+She is a fourth-year public affairs, education and sociology student from Rancho Cucamonga, CA.

-Wheeler is a 2023-2024 Opinion editor.
-She currently serves on the editorial board and was previously an assistant Opinion editor and columnist.
-She is a third-year public affairs, education and sociology student from Rancho Cucamonga, CA.
+Wheeler was the 2023-2024 Opinion editor.
+She was previously an assistant Opinion editor and columnist.
+She is a fourth-year public affairs, education and sociology student from Rancho Cucamonga, CA.

 COMMENTS